 - To complete the inter-disciplinary projects of the Centre entitled Silk Route: Relevance and Revival.

 - To carry forward the archaeological survey of pre-historic sites of Kashmir.

 - To focus on the translation work of rare Persian, Arabic and Sanskrit Manuscripts (MSS).

 - To introduce a diploma course on Central Asia with Central Asian languages especially Persian and Russian etc. as an essential component.

 - To sign more MoUs with prestigious academic institutes.

-I look forward for kind cooperation and guidance, to fulfill the aspiration of academic dreams of the Centre.
+I look forward to kind cooperation and collaboration to fulfil the academic dreams of the Centre.

 Prof. Tareak Ahmad Rather